shiltemann/training-material/topics/proteomics/tutorials/proteogenomics/proteogenomics_dbcreation/tutorial.md

 >      FROM genomic_mapping
 >      ORDER BY pro_name, cds_start, cds_end`

-We will subject the output to text manipulation so that the results are compatible with the Multiomics Visualization Platform.
+The output to is further processed by text manipulation so that the results are compatible with the Multiomics Visualization Platform.

 ### Column Regex Find And Replace (SearchGUI-compatible Protein Names Genomic Mapping)